 "We made it a little hard on ourselves, but all you have to do is win," center Jeff Carter says after the Kings become the first team since the 1980 New York Islanders to clinch the Cup with an overtime win at home.
 "It doesn't matter how you do it."

 Los Angeles forward Justin Williams, who gives the Kings a 1-0 lead 6:04 into the first period, wins the Conn Smythe Trophy as playoff MVP.
-He has 25 points in 26 games, including seven points in the Final.
+He has 25 points (nine goals, 16 assists) in 26 games, including seven points in the Final.

 1977: Johnny Wilson is hired as coach of the Pittsburgh Penguins, replacing Ken Schinkel.
 Wilson becomes the first man in NHL history to coach four different teams.

-1987: Center Pierre Turgeon (17 years, 269 days) becomes the youngest player taken with the No. 1 pick in the NHL Draft when he's selected by the Buffalo Sabres.
-Turgeon finishes his NHL career with 515 goals, but he's third all-time among players taken that day at Joe Louis Arena in Detroit: Forward Brendan Shanahan (No. 2, New Jersey Devils) scores 656 and center Joe Sakic (No. 15, Quebec Nordiques) finishes with 625.
+1987: Pierre Turgeon (17 years, 269 days) becomes the youngest player taken with the No. 1 pick in the NHL Draft when he's selected by the Buffalo Sabres.
+Turgeon, a center, finishes his NHL career with 515 goals, but he's third all-time among players taken that day at Joe Louis Arena in Detroit: Forward Brendan Shanahan (No. 2, New Jersey Devils) scores 656 and center Joe Sakic (No. 15, Quebec Nordiques) finishes with 625.

 1995: The Devils advance to the Cup Final for the first time since joining the NHL as the Kansas City Scouts in 1974 by defeating the visiting Philadelphia Flyers 4-2 in Game 6 of the Eastern Conference Final.
-New Jersey scores four consecutive goals after Jim Montgomery's goal 4:05 into the first period puts the Flyers ahead 1-0.
+New Jersey scores four consecutive goals after Jim Montgomery scores 4:05 into the first period to put the Flyers ahead 1-0.
 The Devils limit the Flyers to 16 shots on goal and score four times on 29 shots against Ron Hextall.
 It's the first trip to the Final for a franchise that begins in Kansas City, then moves to Denver two years later as the Colorado Rockies before relocating to New Jersey in 1982.

 1998: The Detroit Red Wings move within one win of their second straight Stanley Cup Final sweep by defeating the Washington Capitals 2-1 in Game 3 at MCI Center.
 Sergei Fedorov breaks a 1-1 tie when he scores with 4:51 remaining in the third period.
 Steve Yzerman has an assist on a first-period goal by Tomas Holmstrom; it's his 24th point of the 1998 playoffs, tying a single-season team playoff record.